CarylThom/Light-Speed/README.md

 * HTML5
 * CSS3
-* JavaScript
+* JavaScriptES6

 ## Frameworks, Libraries & Programs Used

-* Google Fonts: Google Fonts was used for all fonts.
+* Google Fonts: Google Fonts was used for the main font.

 * Font Awesome: Font Awesome was used for the rocket icon.